RavenRock135/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 Every chapter a separate tutorial referring to the previous and next post.

 ---
+[XUMM](https://xumm.dev/beta) is an app (for iOS and Android) to access the XRP ledger.
+[XUMM](https://xumm.dev/beta) makes sending, receiving and interacting with the XRP ledger easy & secure.
+[XUMM](https://xumm.dev/beta) users can easily interact with 3rd party applications using sign requests.

 The XUMM API allows developers to deliver sign requests (payloads) to app users.

 A payload is a JSON formatted transaction template for a transaction on the XRP ledger.
 XUMM app users can [scan a QR code](https://www.youtube.com/watch?v=P6hL1FDvF4c) or receive a push notification to open the sign request.
-A user views & rejects or signs, after which the transaction will be signed locally.
+A user views, then rejects or signs (accepts), after which the transaction will be signed locally.

 The transaction can then be automatically sent to the XRP ledger.
 The initiating application will get realtime status updates, and after signing the end user can return to the initiating platform.